'Business as we know it has really changed': College admissions offices turn to technology to reach prospective students

 Randolph-Macon is giving that same flexibility to transfer students, he said.

-Virginia Commonwealth University announced in 2015 that it will stop require applicants with a high school grade point average of 3.3 or higher to submit SAT scores.
+Virginia Commonwealth University announced in 2015 that it will stop requiring applicants with a high school grade point average of 3.3 or higher to submit SAT scores.

 VCU canceled upcoming information sessions and campus tours for prospective students, spokesman Mike Porter said.